-If there was a pill that gave you energy, improves emotional resilience and cognitive performance, would you take it?
-What if this was freely available and was not a pill, but something you do naturally?
-So what is this secret thing?
-Well it’s sleeping properly.
-Although we’re told that we need the right amount of exercise and nutrition to remain healthy, it turns out that sleep is more important.
+If there was a pill that gave you energy, improved your emotional resilience and cognitive performance, would you take it?
+What if this was freely available and was not a pill, but something you can do naturally?
+So, what is this amazing, secret thing?
+Well, it’s getting a proper night’s sleep.
+Although we’re told that we need the right amount of exercise and nutrition to remain healthy, it turns out that sleep is even more important.

 We all need a good night’s sleep, but many people have difficulty getting to sleep, have their sleep disrupted, or do not get enough.
-Many of these issues can be tracked back to our over-busy lifestyles and addiction to our always-on devices and screens.
+Many of these issues can be traced back to our overly-busy lifestyles and addiction to our always-on devices and screens.
 Since the pandemic, researchers have reported an increase in sleep disorders caused by changes in work-life boundaries, greater screen time and general underlying anxiety.

-There’s historical evidence that before street lighting appeared in the mid-1800s people used to have two separate sleeps each night.
+There’s historical evidence that before street lighting appeared in the mid-1800s people used to have two separate periods of sleep each night.
 The first sleep would be for three or four hours, then a period of wakefulness for two to three hours, followed by a second sleep until the morning.
-In experiments on natural sleep patterns researchers discovered that this cycle may be more natural than the straight eight hours that we’ve become used to.
-So people who wake in the night may actually be reverting to the sleep pattern we evolved with.
+In experiments on natural sleep patterns, researchers discovered that this cycle may be more natural than the straight eight hours that we’ve become used to.
+So, people who wake in the night may actually be reverting to the sleep pattern we evolved with.

 There’s a lot of science about the purpose and functions of sleep.
 Like many other animals, we go through a daily sleep cycle, which refreshes and improves the body and mind.
 This includes the immune, skeletal, muscular and nervous systems as well as our memory.
-Humans sleep in roughly ninety-minute cycles with between four or five REM, or “rapid eye movement”, and non-REM phases each night.
-Scientists believe that the fast eye movements of REM sleep relate to the visual elements of our dreams, which parallel greater activation in the visual cortex.
+Humans sleep in roughly ninety-minute cycles with between four or fiveo REM, or “rapid eye movement”, and non-REM phases each night.
+Scientists believe that the fast eye movements of REM sleep relate to the visual elements of our dreams, which parallels greater activity in the visual cortex.

 So, what are the practical things you can do to improve the quality of your sleep?